No winning mentality? Man City prove Guardiola right to remain in control of the title race | Goal.com

 Step forward Fernandinho, the 37-year-old midfielder plunged into the centre of defence, who never gave up in a battling brawl with Michail Antonio.

-It could have been even better had Mahrez scored an 87th-minute penalty that was saved by Lukas Fabianski, but boy could it have been a lot worse too.
+It could have been even better had Mahrez scored an 87th-minute penalty that was saved by Lukasz Fabianski, but boy could it have been a lot worse too.

 Overall, Sunday's was not a great performance from City, with a slow build-up too often shut down while lacklustre defending allowed Bowen to twice catch them on the break.